-In acute pancreatitis, lipase levels are frequently very high, often 5 to 10 times higher than the highest reference value (often called the upper limit of normal).
-Lipase concentrations typically rise within 4 to 8 hours of an acute pancreatic attack and remain elevated for up to 7 to 14 days.
+In acute pancreatitis, lipase levels are frequently very high, often 3 to 10 times higher than the highest reference value (often called the upper limit of normal).
+Lipase concentrations typically rise within 3 to 6 hours of an acute pancreatic attack, peak at 24 hours, and remain elevated for up to 8 to 14 days.
 Lipase levels cannot be used to determine the severity of an acute pancreatic attack.

-Concentrations may also be increased with pancreatic duct obstruction, pancreatic cancer, and other pancreatic diseases as well as with gallbladder inflammation or kidney disease.
+Lipase levels may also be increased with pancreatic duct obstruction, pancreatic cancer, and other pancreatic diseases, as well as with gallbladder inflammation or kidney disease.

 Drugs that may increase lipase levels include pain medications like codeine, indomethacin, and morphine, birth control pills, thiazide diuretics, and cholinergic drugs, among others.

 With acute pancreatitis, there is usually no long-term damage and often no further problems develop.
 Chronic pancreatitis, which may present as a series of acute attacks, can cause permanent damage.
 As the pancreas becomes scarred, some people develop diabetes and/or the inability to digest foods, especially fats, leading to malnutrition.
 The lack of normal pancreatic enzymes may lead to adverse effects on food digestion and waste production, causing malabsorption, abdominal pain, greasy stools, and the formation of stones in the pancreas.
 Complications also include pancreatic cancer as well as osteoporosis.
 Even if the disease is controlled, the damage is often irreversible.
 If the disease progresses, it could lead to death.